Deduplicate Across Salesforce Leads and Contacts

 Step 4: Considerations When Picking a Master Record

-For contacts, it's often useful to pick master records based on engagement.
-For example, the highest number of email clicks, or the most recent email opened.
-You can also use other statuses to pick a master record such as the furthest along in your sales lifecycle, or the most recently updated record.
+For contacts and leads, it's often useful to pick master records based on activity and engagement.
+You can also use other dates to pick a master record, such as the earliest created or the most recently updated record.

 Step 4: Control What Field Data is Retained

-The Merge Duplicates module allows you to control the values saved in the master record after the merge regardless of the default merge behavior.
-By adding each field you want to control the data retention for and selecting a Condition, you can tell Insycle where the data for the field should be taken from and how to handle it.
+By default, Insycle will keep the master record values; if the master field is blank, the value from the most recently updated duplicate will be used.
+The Merge Duplicates module allows you to control the values saved in the master record after the merge, regardless of the default merge behavior.
+By adding each field you want to control the data retention for in the Fields tab under Step 4 and selecting a Criteria, you can tell Insycle where the data for the field should be taken from and how to handle it.

-For example, if merging Salesforce accounts, you may want to save all of the Account IDs from records that are merged together and deleted.
+For example, if merging Salesforce accounts, you may want to save all of the Account IDs from records that are merged together.
 You can add a new custom field, “Merged Account IDs” to your CRM.

 You can use the Preview to see how this will preserve the Account IDs of all the duplicates in each duplicate group.